nobias-fht/chabot_2024/README.md

 2. Activate a terminal with conda installed and install the environment and dependencies using `conda env create -f environment.yml`
 3. Activate the environment by typing `conda activate chabot_2024`
-4. Launch a jupyter instance by typing `jupyter ntebook`
+4. Launch a jupyter instance by typing `jupyter notebook`

 ### Instructions for use (typical runtime on test data, 2.5 seconds, not counting image loading time)